Skip to main content

 About Us

-Announcement of the Historic Register listing was made September 15, 1999 by Cathy Slater, state historic preservation officer, of the Arkansas Historic Preservation Program.
+The Old South Restaurant, originally established at 1330 East Main St., Russellville, was listed on the National Register of Historic Places on September 15, 1999 announced by Cathy Slater, state historic preservation officer, of the Arkansas Historic Preservation Program.

 William E. Stell, owner of the National Glass and Manufacturing Company of Fort Smith, built the Old South Restaurant in 1947 for Russellville businessman Woody Mays.
-It sports a streamlined Art Modern-style design, which was integral to Stell's modular diner design.
+It sported a streamlined Art Modern-style design, which was integral to Stell's modular diner design.

 "When it was constructed, the Old South Restaurant was located in an undeveloped stretch of Arkansas Highway 64, at that time the main travel route from Tennessee to Oklahoma," the National Register nomination says.
 The diner quickly became an oasis for hungry and weary travelers, providing good food and a place to relax 24 hours a day, seven days a week.